 - evidence the agent is the child’s parent7

 This not an exhaustive list and other documents can establish an agent’s authority.

-- A letter of authority specifically appointing the person to act as the applicant’s agent to make the application, which has been signed by the applicant and witnessed by a justice of the peace, solicitor or commissioner for declarations.
+- A letter of authority from the applicant specifically appointing the person to act as the applicant’s agent to make the application.

 - In the case of a legal representative, a letter of authority setting out the nature, terms and duration (where relevant) of the legal representative’s authority which is signed by the legal representative and their client (the applicant).

 - be in writing

 - state the full name of the applicant and the name of the agent